 Suzanne Harris-Brandts is co-founder of Collective Domain.
 She is also an Assistant Professor of Architecture and Urbanism and Faculty Associate at the Institute of European, Russian & Eurasian Studies (EURUS) at Carleton University.
 Previously, she taught at The Massachusetts Institute of Technology’s School of Architecture & Planning (MIT-SA&P) and the University of Waterloo’s School of Architecture (UWSA).
 In 2019, she was an Invited Lecturer at the International Black Sea University (IBSU) in Tbilisi, Georgia.
 Suzanne’s research brings together design and the social sciences to explore issues of power, equity, and collective identity in the built environment.
 It has covered topics as broad spanning as iconic state building, incentivized urbanism, tourism development, heritage preservation, urban mobility, and conflict and displacement—often foregrounding the role of designer agency.
 Her work has been disseminated in a range of outlets, from books to blind peer-reviewed journals, design publications, lectures, and exhibitions.

-Drawing from her dissertation, which uncovers the politics of urban development and image making in capital cities, Suzanne’s current book project is entitled Constructing the Capital.
-It foregrounds case studies from Eurasia to look at capital city campaigns in “hybrid regimes” (part-democratic/ part-authoritarian regimes).
+Drawing from her dissertation uncovering the politics of urban development and image making in capital cities, Suzanne’s current book project is entitled Constructing the Capital.
+It foregrounds case studies from Eurasia to look at capital city campaigns in part-democratic/ part-authoritarian ‘hybrid regimes.’
 The work demonstrates how architecture and urban design are manipulated for power retention in hybrid regimes, while also highlighting bottom-up, community-based strategies that resist such actions.

 Suzanne is a licensed architect with the Ontario Association of Architects (OAA) and a certified LEED AP BD+C. She has over a decade of professional experience working at design practices, including in Toronto, Vancouver, London (UK), the West Bank, and Abu Dhabi.
 In 2010 and 2011, she was an Architect-in-Residence with Decolonizing Architecture Art Research (DAAR), investigating the architecture and urban planning implications of de-facto political boundaries at the community level.
 While working at Lateral Office, she acted as deputy curator for Arctic Adaptations: Nunavut at 15, Canada’s selection for the 2014 Venice Architecture Biennale which received the jury’s Special Mention.
 Suzanne then helped lead the Canada-wide tour of Arctic Adaptations, including showings at The Winnipeg Art Gallery, Yukon Arts Centre, Museum of Vancouver, Illingworth Kerr Gallery, and Nunatta Sunakkutaangit Museum.
 During her time at Lateral Office, Suzanne also served as primary design-researcher for the book “Many Norths: Spatial Practice in a Polar Territory” (Actar, 2017).

-Harris-Brandts, S. (In press, 2023).
+Harris-Brandts, S. (Forthcoming, 2024).
 The Monument to Fallen Diplomats.
 In Davidson, T. & Dean, D. (Eds.)
-Monumental Memories: A Critical Reading of Memorials, Monuments, and Statues in Canada’s Capital Region.
+In Granite and Bronze: A Critical Guide to the Monuments in Canada's National Capital.
 Montreal, QC: McGill-Queen’s University Press.

-Harris-Brandts, S., & Sichinava, D. (Forthcoming, 2023).
+Harris-Brandts, S., & Sichinava, D. (2024).
 Re-conceptualizing the social, environmental, and political hazards associated with displacement in the Republic of Georgia.
 In Gaillard, J.C., Rodriguez Alarcón, M., Ocampo Go, C. (Eds.)
 Oxford Research Encyclopaedia of Natural Hazard Science: On Cultural Perspectives.
 Oxford, UK: Oxford University Press.

 Harris-Brandts, S. (2022).
 The ‘White Palace’ Party Headquarters: Architecture, Urban Design, and Power in North Macedonia.
 In Koch, N. (Ed.)
 Spatializing Authoritarianism.
 86-112.
 Syracuse, NY: Syracuse University Press.